 You can practice your Thai conversational skills regularly with learnthaiinsingapore 🥰 You can also check out these Thai language learning courses which are covered by Singapore Skillsfuture.

 If your answer to the three questions above is a “yes!”, wait no longer and start learning the Thai language today!
-Also check out my FAQ page on learning Thai to answer any burning questions you may have before beginning your Thai language learning journey.
+Also check out my FAQ page on learning Thai and blog “Should I learn to read and write Thai?” to answer any burning questions you may have before beginning your Thai language learning journey.

 About the author – see the About page for more informationJoanne Tan is an aspiring polyglot and has so far mastered English, Chinese and Thai languages.
 She first started learning Thai in 2015 before staying in Bangkok for 5 months, and then continued studying Thai up to Advanced Levels at the National University of Singapore.
 In 2017, Joanne was awarded ‘Advanced Thai Proficiency’ by the Sirindhorn Thai Language Institute of Chulalongkorn University.
 Today, Joanne continues to teach her friends basic Thai speaking and helps her Thai friends actively promote Thai culture.